Twickenham Film Studios: Sound stages

-Twickenham Studios has three stages that are sound-proofed and operate on a 'four wall' basis.
+Twickenham Film Studios has three stages that are sound-proofed and operate on a 'four wall' basis.
 Dressing rooms, star apartments, make-up, hairdressing and wardrobe departments and camera rooms are situated adjacent to each stage, with nearby prop rooms, art departments and office suites.
 The largest, Stage 1, has a concrete water tank, housed underneath the floor boards.
 A camera pit at one end allows underwater viewing through a glass screen.
 This stage has been used for innumerable films, including the two Beatles films A Hard Day's Night and Help!, An American Werewolf in London (1981) and A Fish Called Wanda (1988).
 Kenneth Branagh's Sleuth (2007) was shot on this stage.
 Films shot on Stage 3 include Roman Polanski's Repulsion, Karel Reisz's The French Lieutenant's Woman (1981), and Lewis Gilbert's Shirley Valentine (1989).
 Later films include Layer Cake (2004), directed by Matthew Vaughn, and Love in the Time of Cholera (2007), directed by Mike Newell.
 The thriller Before I Go To Sleep (2014), written and directed by Rowan Joffé, which features Nicole Kidman and Colin Firth, was shot at the studios early in 2013.